Alhajras/webscraper/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To simplify the installations process, `docker compose` is used and recommended.
+To simplify the installation process, `docker-compose` is used and recommended.

 ### Installation